 One of the most iconic design trends from the 1980’s and 1990’s is gold fixtures.
 Every bathroom from that day seemed to have gold fixtures in them.

-If you’re renovating a bathroom in your rental property you should avoid using specialty finishes or hardware.
+If you’re renovating a bathroom in your real estate property you should avoid using specialty finishes or hardware.
 Those trends can easily fall out of popularity in one year and this will only cost you money.

 Although custom cabinetry may have had its use back in the day, you should avoid adding custom cabinetry at all costs and stick with adding cabinetry for traditional uses like towels/wash clothes in the bathroom, clothing, linens and other items that your tenant might have.

 You may love custom graphic tiling but is your future tenant going to love it or hate?
 The key to success with choosing tiling is to stick with a neutral tile that compliments the space without being overbearing.